yifan2278/Advising-Chatbot/README.md

 * GREETING
 * GOODBYE
 * PREREQ
+* SIMILAR-COURSES (e.g., What courses cover the similar topics to CSE 3521)
 * RELATED-COURSES (e.g., What are the AI related courses)
+  * RELATED-COURSES-AI
+  * RELATED-COURSES-DATABASE
+  * RELATED-COURSES-PYTHON
 * TOPICS (e.g., What is CSEXXXX about)
 * WHO-TEACH
 * TEACH-WHAT